 The 4 robotic hands and the 3D camera are inserted through the incisions.
 Your surgeon can then accurately remove part or all of the thyroid.

-The da Vinci® robot is completely under the control of the surgeon.
+The robot-assisted surgical system is completely under the control of the surgeon.
 The robotic hands cannot move on their own and the system cannot be programmed.
 The surgeon must be there to manipulate the robot and make decisions during the surgery.

 After the procedure